 The important distinction is this: when people say “Parmigiana”, they automatically refer to aubergines arranged in layers like window sills, which in Sicily they call “Parmisciane”.
 Precisely because the term evokes an arrangement of things, you will also speak of courgette Parmigiana, pepper Parmigiana, but NEVER “chicken parmigiana”.

 Does Parmigiano Reggiano go there?
 Certainly, but also caciocavallo, pecorino or mozzarella in Naples.
 Tomato sauce is unavoidable and schools of thought on frying aubergine are increasingly fierce against tradition.
 What makes it unique is its timeless goodness!

 In Italy, when asking for a focaccia, you can find different preparations depending on the region.
 The dough of this focaccia will always be very soft and with the classic flattened shape.
 In the focaccia Barese, we will find tomato and olives and the thickness will be greater than in the Ligurian variants, including the focaccia di Recco, which is much thinner and not directly filled.
 Many preparations are widespread throughout the south, but also in central Italy, the typical Umbrian “torta al testo” can be referred to as focaccia.
-Preparing them at home takes time but is a joy even for the youngest children, who can try their hand at discovering the traditional cuisine of Italy.
+Preparing them at home takes time but is a joy even for the youngest children, who can try their hand at discovering the traditional Italian cuisine.

 MILANESE RISOTTO AND OTHER VARIANTS